-There’s no wrong with the usage of social media to express your political views.
+There’s no wrong with using social media to express your political views.
 It can be a great way to get the word out and meet new people.

 There is a lot of disinformation on social media.
-We have to be careful when we read articles before voting because they can be biased and side-effected.
+We must be careful when we read articles before voting because they can be biased and side-effected.

 The Role of Social Media in Political Campaigns

 Social Media is one of the trending tools for political campaigns because it is a great way to spread information about your campaign and connect with the public.

 One of the most important things to a political campaign is social media.
 It can be used in several types, like fundraising, getting votes, building your brand, etc.

 Social media has changed a lot of things, and political campaigns are one of them.
 Politicians can now reach out to millions of people at once using sites like Twitter or Facebook.

 Social media has changed the way political campaigns are done.

 When running a successful political campaign, the most important thing is to reach the largest audience.
 Social media has allowed all candidates access to thousands of new voters daily.

 Social media has completely changed how political campaigns are run.
 Campaigns use social media to reach a large audience and other strategies, such as door-to-door campaigning or personal phone calls for more details.